 Prepare for the mediation and be in a position to "prove" your case and discuss each issue in detail.
 Know the facts.
 Know the law on the critical issues.
-If the opinion of an expert is important, bring the expert to the mediation, so they may talk to the opposing party and counsel directly.
+If the opinion of an expert is important, bring the expert to the mediation, so he or she may talk to the opposing party and counsel directly.